Hodge level for weighted complete intersections: Introduction

-It is obvious that $\hh(X)\le 0$ if and only if $X$ is diagonal; in particular, this holds for any smooth quadric.
-One has $\hh(X)\le 1$ if and only if $X$ is of curve type.
+Note that $\hh(X)$ is always non-negative.
+In the terminology of \cite{Rapoport}, the number $\hh(X)$ is the maximal Hodge level of the Hodge structures on the cohomology groups $H^r(X,\mathbb{Z})$ for $0\le r\le 2\dim X$.
+If $X$ is an $n$-dimensional smooth weighted complete intersection, then $\hh(X)$ equals the Hodge level of the Hodge structure on $H^n(X,\mathbb{Z})$.
+It is obvious that~\mbox{$\hh(X)=0$} if and only if $X$ is diagonal; in particular, this holds for any smooth quadric.
+One has $\hh(X)\le 1$ if $X$ is of curve type.
 If $X$ is of $m$-Calabi--Yau type (for instance, if $X$ is a Calabi--Yau variety of dimension~$m$), then~\mbox{$\hh(X)=m$}.
-If $X$ is a Fano variety of dimension $n$, then~\mbox{$h^{0,n}(X)=0$} by Kodaira vanishing, so that~\mbox{$\hh(X)\le n-2$}.
 Smooth complete intersections~$X$ in a usual projective space such that~\mbox{$\hh(X)\le 1$} were classified in~\mbox{\cite[\S2]{Rapoport}}.